CIT85/ataa-pub/w4/README.md

 it should be used only when necessary as it breaks the cascade. it breaks the natural order of styles other developers may not understand why a style isnt working unless they spot it

+# colors

+There are 4 different ways to write colors:
+Color name: red, blue black
+Hex code:#000000, #ffffff
+rgb: rgb(255,0,0) (RED GREEN BLACK)
+hsl: hsl(o,100%,50%) (HUE SATURATION LIGHTNESS)

+with VS code color picker you can choose colors visually and adjust trancparenct and see a preview before applying

+good color contrast improves readability and accesibilty of the page low contrast= hard to read coolors.com is great for contrast checking and palettes